It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 Here are some top Goodreads groups:

-Victorians! – a brisk pace usually of about a novel every month with insightful and lively discussion on some of the greats of the period, including Dickens, the Brontes, Collins, Gaskell, Eliot and Hardy.
+Victorians! – insightful and lively discussion on some of the period’s greats, including Dickens, the Brontes and Hardy.

-Boxall’s 1001 Books You Must Read Before You Die – a fun and active group that helps you tackle some of history’s greatest books in good company.
+Boxall’s 1001 Books You Must Read Before You Die – helps you tackle some of history’s greatest books in good company.

-Addicted to YA Group – a large and lively group for the latest Young Adult novels that usually has a few selections going at once.
+Addicted to YA Group – for the latest Young Adult novels that usually has a few selections going at once.

-To join a real-life book club, check your local library’s or an independent bookstore’s calendar of events.
+To join a real-life book club, check the calendar of events at your local library or independent bookstore.
 There’s also meetup.com and Facebook groups to help your search.

 11. Donate your unread books